-An exchange rate of $\in 1.09127$ to £1 has been used, being the $\in /$ £ exchange rate as at close of business in London on 2 August 2019, sourced from Bloomberg.
+An exchange rate of $\notin 1.09127$ to $\pounds 1$ has been used, being the \notin/\pounds exchange rate as at close of business in London on 2 August 2019, sourced from Bloomberg.

 Notes

 The statements of estimated cost benefits relate to future actions and circumstances which, by their nature, involve risks, uncertainties and contingencies.
 As a result, the cost benefits referred to may not be achieved, or may be achieved later or sooner than estimated, or those achieved could be materially different from those estimated.